The SWAIT record

 A consequence of reassignable links is that one cannot force the processing of any specified records prior to retrieving the data from them (i.e. there is no .PP flag).
 This should be considered when designing a database using the SWAIT record.

 The expression related fields of the SWAIT record are identical to those of the CALCOUT record.
 The two main fields are the CALC and RPCL fields.
 The CALC field contains the infix expression which the record routine will use when it processes the record.
-The user enters an expression in this field.
-The resulting value of the expression is placed in the VAL field The write parameters of the record can write this value if configured to.
+The resulting value of the expression is placed in the VAL field.
+The write parameters of the record can write this value if configured to.

 The CALC field is actually converted to opcode and stored as a postfix expression, in the RPCL field.
 It is this expression which is actually used to calculate VAL.
 CALC can be changed at run-time, and the special record routine calls a function to convert it to the postfix expression.
 The flag field, CLCV, indicates whether or not the expression is a valid one.
 It will be true (non-zero) if the expression is invalid, in which case an error message is generated.